 Star rating summary

 Namecheap is a great option for those looking for an affordable VPS entry point.
 That said, we do think they could do a better job of communicating the practical subscription costs more transparently.
-You may end up paying extra for things like hosting panels and security upgrades, which you might think would be included with the VPS plan.
+You may end up paying extra for services like hosting panels and security upgrades that you might think would be included with the VPS plan.

-Namecheap earned a near-perfect star rating of 4.8 because it provides intuitive setup process (especially for beginners), various hosting types and security features, and reliable performance.
+Namecheap earned a perfect star rating of 5.0 because it offers an intuitive setup process (especially for beginners), a variety of hosting types and security features, and reliable performance.

-Namecheap's managed WordPress plans are fairly priced, but it uses older generation SSD storage and doesn't offer integrated AI tools.
+Namecheap's managed WordPress plans are fairly priced, but it doesn't offer integrated AI tools.

 | Decision factor | Weight | Verdict |